-- 1. Press (K), 1 & , 5 K).
+1. Press OK , 1 ♣ , 5 ⊮ .

-- 2. Use 🚺 to highlight a Saved message.
+- 2. Use ( to highlight a Saved message.
+Options available are:

-- Press Edit.
+- Press or Edit.

 - Press Right Soft Key Options.

-Delete Deletes the selected message from the Drafts.
+Delete Deletes the selected message from the Drafts folder.

-Save Contact Select Save New/ Update Existing to store the callback number, e-mail address,and numbers in the received message into your Contacts or update an existing contact already stored in memory.
+Save Contact Select Save New/ Update Existing to store the phone number or e-mail address in the draft message into your Contacts or update an existing contact already stored in memory.

-Lock/Unlock Locks a message so that it is not erased if the Erase Saved or Erase All feature is used.
+Lock/Unlock Locks a message so that it is not erased if the Delete Drafts or Delete All Messages feature is used.

 Delete Multiple Select Selective/ All to delete multiple messages at one time.